connorputnam/connorputnam-finalproject-Election_Simulation/README.md

-# connorputnam-finalproject-Election_Simulation
+# Predicting the 2021 Georgia Senate Runoff
+## Connor Putnam
 <!-- badges: start -->
 <!-- badges: end -->

 The goal of this project is to simulate and obtain probabilities for the January 5, 2021 Georgia Senate Runoff Election between incumbent Republican Senator David Purdue and Democratic challenger Jon Ossoff.
 The data for this project was sourced from the fivethirtyeight.com database. https://data.fivethirtyeight.com/

-The code is split into six main files under the `Analysis` folder:
+The code is split into six main files under the `Analysis` folder.
+Additionally the script `06_functions.R` creates the `georgia` package and that script needs to be ran first.
+After that the following six files can be ran independently of one another.
+But I recommend following the order outlined below in order to get a better narrative of the project.

 [ ] **Exploratory Data Analysis** `00_EDA.Rmd`